fluiddyn/fluidsimfoam/doc/posters/2023_OF_conf/poster.md

     sim.make.exec_async("run")
     ```

-!!! tip "reload the simulation for simulation control / data processing / plots"
+!!! tip "Reload the simulation for simulation control / data processing / plots"

     One can recreate the `sim` object with the command `fluidsimfoam-ipy-load` or with: